yrashk/yrashk.github.io/docs/startups/past.md

 Failing to secure clients for this, it became a consultancy company.

 !!! tip "Domain was gone and is now listed on [HugeDomains](https://www.hugedomains.com/domain_profile.cfm?d=spawngrid.com) for $2,195"

+## Issues Done (2007-2008) { #issuesdone }

+An early startup trying to build a web-based [Getting Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done) application.
+Had some fun ideas but wasn't able to market it.

+!!! tip "The domain is still owned by a friend of mine who was a partner in this venture"